codeswitching/openet/README.md

 ## API Errors

-HTTP error codes are not well-documented in the API documentation.
-However, the package will return friendly error messages for many common issues.
+All functions return friendly error messages for many common issues.

 ## Why are functions not provided for the other timeseries endpoints?